The Star Product in Interacting Quantum Field Theory: Classical theory

 In this paper, we will mainly consider an ``action'' of the form

-where $S_0$ is a quadratic (in $\ph$) action and $V\in\Fcal_\reg$.
-This doesn't satisfy the above definition of an action, but it can be used in much the same way.
+where $S_0$ is a quadratic (in $\ph$) action and $V\in\Fcal_\reg$ is compactly supported.
+This is not an action in the sense of Definition~\ref{ClassAction}, because (unless it is quadratic) $V$ cannot be expressed as an equivalence class of Lagrangians, cannot be cut off with a test function, and is nonlocal.
+Nevertheless, it can be used in much the same way as an action.
 For example, the Euler-Lagrange derivative should be understood as $S'=S_0'+\la V^{(1)}$. \begin{rem} The $\la V$ is used as a regularized interaction term.
-The fact that $V$ has compact support is an infrared (IR) regularization, and the fact that it is a regular (rather than local) functional is an ultraviolet (UV) regularization.
+The fact that $V$ has compact support is a kind of infrared regularization, and the fact that it is a regular (rather than local) functional is an ultraviolet (UV) regularization.
 This type of IR regularization is the usual technique used in Epstein Glaser renormalization \cite{EG}. \end{rem}

 With this, the definitions of the propagators must be modified slightly (this is equivalent to the definition given in Lemma 1 in \cite{BreDue}):

 If $\la$ is a formal parameter, it is easy to see that

 satisfies this definition, and there is an analogous formula for $\Delta_S^{\mathrm R}$.